Productivity & Tools 36 min read Apr 16, 2026

 AI and Automation Integration

-Emerging technologies will revolutionize meeting ROI measurement:
+Emerging technologies will revolutionize meeting ROI measurement through unprecedented data collection and analysis capabilities:

 • Automated transcription: AI-powered meeting summaries and action item extraction